-Parameter Description Access Point Activated or deactivated the wireless function of the router.
-When it is activated, the router will be an access point for other wireless clients to connect wirelessly.
+Parameter Description SSID Index This router can support multiple SSIDs.
+By default, this function is disabled.
+You can only set a set of SSID.
 SSID The SSID (up to 32 printable ASCII characters) is the unique name identified in a WLAN.
 The ID prevents the unintentional merging of two co-located WLANs.
-The default SSID of the router is "airlive".

-Parameter Description Broadcast SSID Select "Yes" to make the SSID to be visible so wireless clients can scan the router within the network.
+The default SSID of the router is "default".
+Broadcast SSID Select "Yes" to make the SSID to be visible so wireless clients can scan the router within the network.
 Select "No" if you want to hide the SSID of the router.
 Wireless clients have to set the same SSID of the router in order to access the network.
-Channel ID The radio channel used by the wireless LAN.
-All devices in the same wireless LAN should use the same channel.
 Authentication Type To prevent unauthorized wireless clients from accessing the router, this router supports WEP, WPA-PSK and WPA2-PSK authentication type.
 If the router has enabled the authentication, all the wireless clients' settings have to be consistent with the router for building the connection.